dhh23/early_modern/README.md

 This repository is used to store and share materials for early_modern-group

 Folders:
-detection: materials for object detection
+detection: materials for object detection <br>
 classification: materials for picture classification